Sagamihara stabbings: Attack

 Armed police entered the building at around 03:00 where they discovered the crime scene.
 Twenty-nine ambulances were sent to the facility.
-The suspect turned himself in at the Tsukui Police Station two hours after the incident with a bag containing kitchen knives and other bloodstained sharp tools.
+The suspect turned himself in at the Tsukui Police Station at 03:05 with the bag containing kitchen knives and other bloodstained sharp tools.
 A knife was reportedly found in his car outside the police station.
+Two knives were also recovered in the facility.

-Uematsu killed ten women and nine men aged between 18 and 70 and injured 26 more, thirteen severely.
+Uematsu killed ten women and nine men aged between 18 and 70.
+He also attacked 26 other people, 13 of which were severely injured.
+Most of the victims were stabbed in the neck area.